0xProject/protocol/README.md

 5. Run `docker-compose up` to run the other dependencies required for the API.
 This uses the local `docker-compose.yml` file.
 On start-up, the [event-pipeline](https://github.com/0xProject/0x-event-pipeline) container will crash and restart until Postgres is up.
 If you switch `CHAIN_ID` after a prior run, you will have to `rm -rf 0x_mesh postgres` to delete the volumes containing stale data.

-6) Run the database migrations:
+6. Run the database migrations:

 ```
-yarn migrate
+yarn db:migrate
 ```

-6. Start the API
+7. Start the API

     ```sh
     yarn start